PetruLazar/Ocelot_plusplus/README.md

 https://wiki.vg/Protocol

 # To-do
-finish 'Chat' class
+- Encryption support
+- Commands - implement suggestions
+- Console - implement command input and show/hide functionality
+- load advancements
+- finish recipes system
+- pickup items

 Known bugs:
 - When placing a bucket of water on an already waterlogged block, the server tries to waterlog the block again instead of trating it like a solid block

-	- When joining the server, items in the first hotbar slot are not seen unless the player scrolls through their hotbar

 Futures about worlds:
 - Arrange regions in order in a world, and implement binary search
 - Save regions/chunks to file when needed
 - allow custom generators to add new biomes
 - overhaul code optimization
 - block updates
 - block entities

-Increase code efficiency for world generation/load/unload/etc.
+- Increase code efficiency for world generation/load/unload/etc.

-System for recipes

-Split logging into log.txt (normal log) and debug.txt (for protocol/runtime warnings and error)

 Features about players:
 - check for moving too fast
 - store player info into a file on quit (and every now and then), and read that info when rejoining, if available
 - when changing world, resend the items if needed
 - control player sightings while moving

-Commands - implement suggestions

-Encryption support

-Console - implement command input and show/hide functionality

-code related to the following packets (either implement the packet itself or code to ease the use of the packet or other infrastructure):
+Code related to the following packets (either implement the packet itself or code to ease the use of the packet or other infrastructure):

 	handshake::receive::legacy
 	login::send::encryptionRequest